kalp9197/airgradient-map/README.md

 # AirGradient Map API

-AirGradient Map API is a backend service that store and server air quality data from various source
+AirGradient Map API is a backend service that store and serve air quality data from various source

 ## Technical Overview